nfussy/python-api-challenge/README.md

 # python-api-challenge
 Title- Homework Module 6 API Challenge- Nick Fussy

-Jupyter notebook file can be found In the WeatherPy and VacationPy folders.
-Titled WeatherPy and VacationPy.
-Graphs and cites data is found in the output_data folder.
+Jupyter notebook files can be found in the folder entitled "Starter Code".
+Titled WeatherPy and VacationPy, respectively.
+Print outs of the graphs and cites data is found in the output_data folder.

-Collaboration with other students- I collaborated with Hunter Becker and Nicholas Fussy on completing this assignment.
-We helped each other when it came to issues, we encountered when creating our code.
-This was beneficial for troubleshooting we had run into.
+Collaboration with other students- I collaborated with Hunter Becker and Conner Dekok in completing this assignment.
+We approached each other with issues regarding the code and tried to rectify the issues together.
+This aided us all in completing the tasks in a timely manner.
-I also reviewed some of our in class activities to help create the graphs needed for this assignment.